croedel/PiInfotainment/README.md

 | infoserver.service    | Start the Webserver to remote control the PiInfotainment system
 | mnt-photo.mnt         | You can optionally use this to auto-mount a NFS share e.g. from your NAS

-You just might need to replace some minor things like IP addresses etc.
+You just might need to replace some minor things like hostname/IP addresses etc.

 _Hint:_ In order to install them, you need to be root (or use sudo):